Australian Payments Council: History

 In October 2013, the Australian Payments Clearing Association (APCA) and the Reserve Bank of Australia (RBA) launched a joint consultation on establishing a new payments industry coordination body.
 Over 15 industry submissions were received in November 2013 to help shape the structure and governance of the council.

 The Australian Payments Council was established in August 2014.
-The initial member organisations drawn from the wider Payments Community to form the Payments Council were: ANZ, APCA, Commonwealth Bank, Cuscal, eftpos Payments, First Data, National Australia Bank, PayPal, RBA, Suncorp-Metway, Visa, Westpac and Woolworths.
+The initial member organisations drawn from the wider Payments Community to form the Payments Council were: ANZ, APCA, Commonwealth Bank, Cuscal, eftpos Payments, First Data, National Australia Bank, PayPal, RBA, Suncorp-Metway, Visa, Westpac and the Woolworths conglomerate.

 The Australian Payments Council held a hackathon in August 2017 to examine how greater access to data could improve the lives of Australians.

 The Australian Payments Council met for the final time on 28 February 2022.
 The decision to discontinue its role as the strategic coordination body for the Australian payments recognised that arrangements announced by the Government in response to the Review of the Australian Payments System will largely supersede the role of the APC.